 Therapy can take years to see results while coaching takes less time because it is action-step oriented.
 Although results might come faster in coaching, it is still a long term relationship between the coach and coachee as with therapy.
 It is an ongoing process of creating goals, reaching them, and creating more while having someone there to keep you accountable and talk to when you feel stuck.

 Once you have done your research and it is time to make a decision, take a step back and decide if you need therapy or coaching.
 Sometimes you might need both.
 Many of our clients have combined the two and it has proven to be very effective.
-Take the time to ask yourself these questions when making your final decision:

 - Are there deep or negative emotions I’m experiencing that I need to talk through? – Therapy